‘Military camp’: Palestinian town of Huwara under 55-day Israeli closure

 Hours later, Israeli settlers attacked homes in Huwara and shot dead a 19-year-old Palestinian, Labib Dmaidi, while he was standing on the roof of his uncle’s house.

-Since then, the area has been turned into a ghost town, with life only getting more difficult for the town’s 8,000 residents after October 7.
-Since then, Israel has killed over 15,000 Palestinians in the besieged Gaza Strip, the majority of them women and children.
+Since then, the area has been turned into a ghost town, with life only getting more difficult for the town’s 8,000 residents since October 7, after which Israel killed over 15,000 Palestinians in the besieged Gaza Strip, the majority of them women and children.

 Huwara, which lies on the highway running north-south from Jenin to Hebron, was once one of the busiest commercial centres for Palestinians in the occupied West Bank, its local businesses relying heavily on travelling Palestinians from out of town.